zzr771/threads/README.md

 # Threads App Clone

-This is a clone of the [Threads App](https://threadsapp.com/) built with Next.js, following the [tutorial](https://www.youtube.com/watch?v=O5cmLDVTgAs).
+This is a simplified clone of the [Threads App](https://threadsapp.com/) built with Next.js, following the [tutorial](https://www.youtube.com/watch?v=O5cmLDVTgAs).

 ## Technologies